 Jon Whitcombe, Trust Principal, CEO Swale Academies Trust, NLE, Ofsted Inspector

 Jon is a National Leader of Education and is a practising Ofsted Inspector.
 In his role as Trust Principal of Swale Academies Trust, Jon oversees the education of schools within the Trust as well as the extensive school improvement work the Trust undertakes on behalf of Kent and East Sussex Local Authorities.

 Prior to becoming Trust Principal, Jon was the Headteacher of Westlands School, a post which he held between 2004 and 2012.
 During this time the school was judged twice by Ofsted as Outstanding.

-Secondary Schools Performance Team
+Secondary Improvement Team

-The Secondary School Performance Team's key focus is to work with all Trust and Partner Secondary Schools in the Trust - developing and supporting leaders through challenging conversations to ensure rapid progress, innovative teaching and learning and shared good practice.
+The Secondary Improvement Team's key focus is to work with all Trust and Partner Secondary Schools in the Trust - developing and supporting leaders through challenging conversations to ensure rapid progress, innovative teaching and learning and shared good practice.
 It is comprised of Secondary Headteachers within our Trust and Partner Schools and Educational Advisors from around the county.

 Derek Trimmer, Director of Secondary, NLE